dylanpieper/chatalot/README.md

 ### Automatic Retry

-Automatically retry failed requests with exponential backoff, which serves as a wide guardrail against errors while `ellmer` and `httr2` serve as a narrow guardrail against specific API limits:
+Automatically retry failed requests with exponential backoff, which serves as a wide guardrail against errors while `ellmer` and `httr2` serve as a narrow guardrail against specific API limits.

+Be aware that this retry is a brute force approach, and as long as all other validation passes, the retry will persist.
+However, it will stop if it detects an authorization or API key issue.

 ``` r
 result <- chat$batch(